Is Botswana Good for Safari?: Honest Guide to Africa’s Premier Safari Destination in 2026

 Importantly, tourists can enjoy Botswana’s safaris with minimal worry about crime.
 The country’s crime rates are notably lower than those of many other African nations, especially in tourist areas such as those in South Africa.

-While it’s always prudent to exercise caution as one would in any destination, the environment in Botswana is generally calm and welcoming.
+While it’s always prudent to exercise caution, as one would in any destination, the environment in Botswana is generally calm and welcoming.
 As with any safari experience, tourists are advised to follow their safari operator’s guidance, especially during wildlife encounters, which can sometimes be unpredictable.

 What Other Entertainment Could Tourists Experience in Botswana Besides Safari?